FreemanLX/IntegrateOS/README.md

 	5. Changed the resolution to 800 x 600.

 Temporary removed features:\
-	1. Right now the licenses were removed, it will be implemented back in the next release.
+	1. Right now the licenses has been removed, it will be implemented back in the next release.

 Bugs:\
        Not necessary bugs, but it has some features / options not implemented yet.